Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 	(gdb) p 0xbffff70c - 0xbffff6d6
 		$15 = 54

-But the real buffer size is 42 bytes because after buffer we also have puts function before returning fro
+But the real buffer size is 42 bytes because after buffer we also have puts function before returning from main.\
+Let's go to `pp` function:

+	(gdb) disass pp
+	Dump of assembler code for function pp:
+	   0x080485